-Consolidation, flexibility and digitalisation are regarded as the key value drivers in the aviation value chain.
-They form core elements of the Group strategy and are advanced both across segments and within the individual operating segments.
+Excellent quality and a strict cost focus form the basis for the long-term success of the Lufthansa Group.
+Consolidation, flexibility and digitalisation continue to be regarded as the key value drivers in the aviation market.
+They form core elements of the Group strategy and are advanced both across segments and within the individual segments.

-This bundle of activities continues to successfully secure the competitiveness and ability to invest of the Lufthansa Group as a leading aviation group in a dynamic market environment, in order to enable profitable growth and support its ability to shape the industry.
+By way of this package of activities, the Lufthansa Group secures its competitiveness and ability to innovate as a leading European airline group in a dynamic market environment, enables profitable growth and develops its ability to shape events.